15 Gifts for Minimalists For Conscious Giving

 FINAL THOUGHTS ON THE BEST GIFTS FOR MINIMALISTS

 We hope this list has given you some inspo for great gifts to buy for minimalists.

-If not, check out our list of eco friendly gifts and zero waste gift ideas that are a little less minimal but just as sustainable for that special someone (especially if you use zero waste gift wrapping).
+If not, our guides to eco friendly gifts, zero waste gift ideas or fair trade gifts are a little less minimal but just as sustainable and ethical for that special someone (especially if you use zero waste gift wrapping).